victorjonsson/jQuery-Form-Validator/README.md

 * Now possible to define an error message for each validation rule on a certain input (issue #113)
 * This plugin now serves as a html5 fallback.
 You can now use the native attributes to declare which type of validation that should be applied.
+* Use a template for error messages when having errorMessagePosition set to top
+* Event onElementValidate added
+* Use the attribute data-validation-confirm to declare which input that should be confirmed when using validation=confirmation (issue #112)

 #### 2.1.47